Theodore Friedman: Personal life

 In 1931 Friedman married Ruth Braunhut (1910 – 1973) and had three children: rabbi Hillel Friedman, Naomi Meyer, and Judy Rotem.
 His son-in-law, rabbi Marshall Meyer, was a leading American Conservative rabbi who was also known for his human rights activities during the "Dirty War" in Argentina (1976–1983).
 After the restoration of democracy in Argentina in 1983, Meyer was awarded Argentina's highest honor, the Order of the Liberator General San Martín, by the new president.
 His other son-in-law was rabbi David Joseph Spritzer, a Conservative rabbi who was one of the founders of the Hod Ve Hadar congregation in Kfar Saba, Israel.
 His grandson, Gabriel Meir Halevi, is a musician, peace activist and master of ceremonies and multicultural workshops.
-His granddaughter Rachel D. Friedman is a Professor and Chair of Greek and Roman Studies at Vasser College.
-His granddaughter Dodi Meyer is a Professor of Pediatrics at Columbia University Medical Center.
+His granddaughter Rachel D. Friedman is a Professor and Chair of Greek and Roman Studies at Vassar College.
+His granddaughter Dodi Meyer is a professor of pediatrics at Columbia University Medical Center.